Calculating the Minimum Thickness of Rigid Foam Sheathing

 The same logic used to calculate the minimum thickness of foam wall sheathing can also be applied to unvented cathedral ceilings.

-The 2009 IRC (Section R806.4) allows unvented roof assemblies insulated with a combination of rigid foam insulation above the roof sheathing and air-permeable insulation in the rafter bays.
-(The 2009 IRC defines air-impermeable insulation as “an insulation having an air permeance equal to or less than 0.02 L/s-m² at 75 Pa pressure differential tested according to ASTMAmerican Society for Testing and Materials.
+Recent versions of the IRC allow unvented roof assemblies insulated with a combination of rigid foam insulation above the roof sheathing and air-permeable insulation in the rafter bays.
+The relevant code provisions can be found in section R806.4 of the 2009 IRC and in section R806.5 of the 2012 IRC.
+(The IRC defines air-impermeable insulation as “an insulation having an air permeance equal to or less than 0.02 L/s-m² at 75 Pa pressure differential tested according to ASTMAmerican Society for Testing and Materials.
 Not-for-profit international standards organization that provides a forum for the development and publication of voluntary technical standards for materials, products, systems, and services.
 Originally the American Society for Testing and Materials.
 E 2178 or E 283.”
 Although spray foam insulation and rigid foam insulation can meet this standard, dense-packed cellulose cannot.)

 The code requires that “rigid board or sheet insulation shall be installed directly above the structural roof sheathing as specified in Table R806.4 for condensation control.”
 These values are: